 The ordinances were ultimately overturned following a series of state and federal lawsuits because they infringed on the group’s First Amendment rights and the neo-Nazis were issued a permit to demonstrate in Skokie.
 However, instead of facing the growing number of organized counter-demonstrators, the group held rallies in Federal Plaza and in Marquette Park in Chicago.

 The decision to target Skokie was controversial because the Village was home to a large population of Jewish people and many survivors of the Holocaust who were afraid that history was repeating itself.
 Village officials, citizens of Skokie, community religious leaders, and people from across the United States offered advice on the best way to thwart the impact that a neo-Nazi demonstration would have on the community.

-Many of the materials are presented here to tell the story as it unfolded, but more materials can be found if browse the entire collection.
+Many of the materials are presented in this digital exhibit tell the story as it unfolded, but more materials can be found in the complete Attempted Nazi March in Skokie, 1977-1978 digital collection.
 For further information, you can find other materials in the library and other resources online.
-If you have questions, comments, or materials to contribute, send us an email or call us at 847-673-3733.
+If you have questions, comments, or materials to contribute, send us an email or call us at 847-673-7774.